-TIMESERIES/ contains all output data files in IDL .sav format LOGS/ contains all processing log and stats files CONF/ contains a copy and record of all configuration parameters used in the processing as set in the RCF.
-FOFS/ contains an ASCII text list of all RA L2 file names read IMAGES/ contains all auto generated plots and parameter maps in jpg format.
+Directory Description TIMESERIES/ contains all output data files in CSV format LOGS/ contains all processing log and stats files CONF/ contains a copy and record of all configuration parameters used in the processing as set in the RCF.
+FOFS/ contains an ASCII text list of all RA and LA L2 file names read IMAGES/ contains all auto generated plots and parameter maps in jpg format.